ceejbot/skyrim-modding/slides.md

 ![justfile-example.png](assets/justfile-example.png)

 ^ Just, which I've introduced here, was an important part of my workflow.
 You can provide different versions of a single recipe for diff environments.
 I automated everything I could automate.
-CMake could handle all of this, I think, but I am so much more comfortable with bash that I gave in and did all of this with WSL.
+CMake could handle some of this, I think, and Powershell 7 the rest, but I am so much more comfortable with bash that I gave in and did all of this with WSL.

 ---